The-Known-Galaxy/archives/sith/persons_of_interest/darth_caedus/darth_caedus.md

 Following the outbreak of the Yuuzhan Vong War, the young Jacen found himself in the middle of a personal crisis.
 Jacen objected to the idea of using violence to fight violence, but he felt obligated to volunteer for the Strike Team against the voxyn queen.
-During the mission to defeat the queen, Jacen’s younger brother Anakin Solo was killed, forcing him to lead the attack himself.
+During the mission to defeat the queen, Jacenâ€™s younger brother Anakin Solo was killed, forcing him to lead the attack himself.
 The mission was a success and he managed to eliminate the threat before being taken captive by the Yuuzhan Vong.

 Solo spent nearly a full year in captivity, facing harsh torture for weeks at a time.